Yarn Wigs and Beards for Halloween Costumes!

-L: (Struggling to look away from Pinterest) I just saw a couple cool wigs using a crochet hook to attach bundles of yarn to a beanie.
-It works for everything from Raggedy Ann, to the Little Mermaid, to Tom Hanks’s character from Castaway!
+L: I just saw a couple cool wigs using a crochet hook to attach bundles of yarn to a beanie.
+It works for everything from Raggedy Ann, to the Little Mermaid, to Justin Turner, third baseman for the Los Angeles Dodgers!

 About an hour later…